skylarfung/election-analysis/README.md

 Analysis of the election showed that:
 - There were 369,711 total votes
 - The candidates were:
-      -Charles Casper Stockham
+  - Charles Casper Stockham
-      -Diana DeGette
+  - Diana DeGette
-      -Raymon Anthony Doane
+  - Raymon Anthony Doane
 - The candidate results were:
-      -Charles Casper Stockham recieved 23.0% of the votes and 85,213 total votes -Diana DeGette recieved 73.8% of the votes and 272,892 total votes -Raymon Anthony Doane recived 3.1% of the votes and 11,606 total votes
+  - Charles Casper Stockham recieved 23.0% of the votes and 85,213 total votes
+  - Diana DeGette recieved 73.8% of the votes and 272,892 total votes
+  - Raymon Anthony Doane recived 3.1% of the votes and 11,606 total votes
 - The winner of the election was:
   - Diana DeGette, who recieved 73.8% of the votes and 272,892 total votes

 ## Challenge Overview
 Using the data the Colorado Board of Elections gave you, add to the analysis with the following tasks: